 GMROI should be displayed against both gross margin and gross margin percentage, along with the goal.

 Rate of return

 Returned goods cost a company money, so it is wise the track and analyze them.
 Costs associated with returns include picking up the goods, bringing them back to warehouse, counting them, restocking them, and adjusting inventory in the computer.

 It is also smart to track the reasons behind returns.
 Were the items damaged?
 Did you send the wrong goods, or the right goods at the wrong price, or deliver them on a wrong day?
 Or did the customer receive something they never ordered?
 Monitoring the reasons for returns can reveal potential problems in your supply chain or operations as well as opportunities to address those problems.

-I suggest tracking the percentage of orders that are returned and displaying the numbers over time.
+Businesses should track the percentage of orders that are returned and display the numbers over time.
 The goal is a zero rate of returns – both because returns cost you money and because any return indicates a dissatisfied customer.
 The formula is simply returned goods divided by total orders.

 Sell through rate

 Now let’s look at your sell through rate.
 This is a comparison of the amount of inventory you received against what is actually sold.
 It is a good way to assess whether you have the right amount of stock on hand and how well your investment is returning.
 The sell through rate is usually measured one month at a time.
 To calculate your sell through rate as a percentage, divide the sales during a certain period by the stock on hand.

 Healthy sell through rates vary by industry, but in general, the average goal is 60%.
 A sell through rate of 5% means you probably have too much stock on hand to support those sales.
 Or it could indicate your prices are too high.
 In comparison, a sell through rate of 80% means you have too little inventory on hand and run the risk of running out since your sales are so strong.
 It also could signal you are priced too low.